Vasectomy in Singapore

 What is a Vasectomy?

-A vasectomy is a surgical procedure that cuts, ties or blocks the vas deferens.
-The vas deferens, also known as the ductus deferens, are the two tubes that carry sperm from the testicles to the urethra.
-As a vasectomy permanently obstructs the vas deferens, ejaculation continues normally but the semen no longer contains sperm.
-This makes pregnancy highly unlikely once the procedure is done.
+A vasectomy is a surgical procedure that cuts, ties, or blocks the vas deferens, the two tubes that carry sperm from the testicles to the urethra.
+After a vasectomy, sperm can no longer enter the semen.
+Ejaculation continues normally, but the semen no longer contains sperm.
+This makes pregnancy highly unlikely once the procedure is confirmed successful through post-vasectomy semen analysis.

 Vasectomy is considered a permanent form of male contraception.
-It is more than 99% effective and is regarded by The National University Hospital of Singapore (NUH) as a permanent sterilisation procedure.
-Thus, men considering vasectomy should treat it as a lifelong decision.
+It is more than 99% effective and is regarded by NUH as a permanent sterilisation procedure.
+Men considering a vasectomy should treat it as a lifelong decision.

-Vasectomy may be suitable for men who are certain they do not want future biological children or feel they have already completed their family.
-It is also an appropriate option for couples who prefer a male sterilisation procedure over a female sterilisation procedure.
+Vasectomy may be suitable for men who are certain they do not want future biological children, have completed their family, and are making a fully informed, independent decision.
+It is also an appropriate option for couples who prefer a male sterilisation procedure over a female sterilisation.

 Book a discreet appointment to learn about your options and receive personalised medical advice.